-Mavrobara is located very close to Villa Alexandra and it is a place of rare beauty and great ecological importance.
+Mavrobara lake is located close to Villa Alexandra and is an area of exceptional beauty and ecological significance.

-It is a freshwater lake covering a total area of 2,200 m2, located 300 metres above sea level.
-The lake was created by geological landslides.
+It is a freshwater lake with a total size of 2,200 m2 and an elevation of 300 metres above sea level.

 More information on how to visit Mount Athos

 TICKETS TO MOUNT ATHOS CRUISE – BOOK ONLINE